 Rhubarb is a perennial herb grown for its attractingly succulent, rose red, edible leafy stalks.
-This cool-season plant is native to the Siberia and widespread in many regions of Europe and North America as “pie plant.”
+This cool-season plant is native to Siberia and widespread in many regions of Europe and North America as a “pie plant.”
 In its natural habitat, the plant expands over the ground surface as a large spread.

 Botanically, it belongs to the family of Polygonaceae, in the genus: Rheum, and known as Rheum rhabarbarum.